OussBenO/OussBenO/README.md

 ## 🌱 Education
-- Bachelor of Software Engineering, [ EHEIO ], Class of 2024
+- Bachelor of Software Engineering 2024

 ## 📫 Connect with Me
 - Email: oussama.ben.hadda.a@proton.me